-You can restrict content moderation by limiting an Event Admin’s permissions to only designated Filters and/or Groups.
+You can restrict content moderation by limiting an Event Admin’s permissions to only designated Filters, Groups, and/or Departments.
 These designations apply to admin functionalities, such as approving events and publishing events without approval, which means an Event Admin can use the public submission form to submit an event to all available Filters.

 How to Restrict Event Admins

-- Note: Selecting a parent will allow the user to access all child Filters.
+- Selecting a Parent Filter Item will allow the user to access all its Child Filter Items.

-When adding events, only the selected Filters will appear and when moderating they will only be able to see and edit events that have at least one of their allowed Filters.
+- When moderating events, the Event Admin will only be able to see and edit events that have at least one of their Allowed Classification items.

-- Example: If an event has the Filters “meeting,” “health & wellness,” and “community” an Event Admin will be able to edit the event because it has at least one of their Allowed Filters: “health & wellness”
+- Example: If an event has the Filter “Health & Wellness” and “Community”, an Event Admin Allowed to “Community” will be able to see and edit the event because it has at least one of their Allowed Filter Items assigned to it.

-Similarly, if a user with restricted permissions receives the Pending Digest email then the email will include all pending events, but when they navigate to the queue they will only see and be able to approve those that match their filtered permissions.
+- Similarly, if an Event Admin with restricted permissions receives the Pending Digest email, then the email will include all pending events, but when the Event Admin navigates to the Pending Queue in the Admin Dashboard, they will only be able to see and moderate those events matching their Allowed/Excluded Permissions.